 “Aww, Yolanda, we were planning to swing down through Southern California and Mexico this winter.”
 Ted Grant turned to his wife.
 “You remember my telling you about my goddaughter, hon?”

 “Of course, Ted.
 I’m so glad to meet you, dear.
 We have a lot of catching up to do, so I hope we’ll be seeing a good deal of you.”

 As the Garricks, the Grants, and Yolanda Montez enjoyed their evening, they were watched by a young lady seated near one of the kitchen doors.
 Along with her companion, she enjoyed a fine meal at government expense, sipped non-alcoholic sparkling grape juice, and kept an eye open for any possible disturbance.
 And whenever she heard the laughter from the Garrick/Grant party, Cameron Chase smiled.

 Back at Belle Reve Penitentiary, a portion of the infirmary had been sealed off from the rest.
 Intravenous tubes provided sustenance to that section’s lone occupant.
 While his body was a prisoner of the high-tech medical bed, his mind was not.
 And as he contemplated the stainless-steel jaw, the carbide and plastic heart, and the elastic and teflon mechanism that now held his right arm in place, he tried to smile.
 With every injury he suffered, with every portion of his body that they replaced, he only grew stronger and more determined.
-It might take years, he thought, but someday Wildcat and this new Catwoman would pay.
+It might take years, thought Emil Trapp, but someday Wildcat and this new Catwoman would pay.

 Right alongside Cameron Chase, they would pay.